nicklockwood/RequestQueue/README.md

 	+ (RequestQueue *)mainQueue;

-This returns a singleton shared instance of the request queue that can be used anywhere in your app (not thread safe, must be called from the main thread).
+This returns a singleton shared instance of the request queue that can be used anywhere in your app (not thread safe, should only be called from the main thread).
 It is also perfectly acceptable to create your own queue instance for more finely-grained control over concurrency (for example, you could create a low-priority queue instance and a high priority queue so that your app can perform high-priority requests without them getting stuck behind a low priority request, waiting for it to finish).

 	- (void)addRequest:(NSURLRequest *)request completionHandler:(ConnectionCompletionHandler)completionHandler;